ypei1/ypei1.github.io/_pages/about.md

 I received my Ph.D. in Economics from the [University of Houston](https://www.uh.edu/class/economics/) in 2025.

-My current research filed lie at the intersection of International Economics, Environmental Economics, and the Chinese Economy.
+My current research lies at the intersection of international economics, environmental economics, and the Chinese economy.

 My research focuses on analyzing economic and environmental interactions across space, identifying causal relationships and quantifying their underlying forces, as well as deriving policy implications.